 How Early Should You Get To The Airport?

-The organised traveller insists it’s hours in advance, while more moderate passengers seem happy to saunter into a queue following the very last call to board.
+The organised traveller insists it’s hours in advance, while more relaxed passengers seem happy to saunter into a queue following the very last call to board.
 But the indisputable fact is that a lack of planning and consideration of schedules at the beginning of any journey can run the risk of you missing your flight and tarnishing your holiday.
-If you’re unsure how early you should be arriving at the airport, here are a few things you should consider.
+If you’re unsure just how early you should be arriving at the airport, here are a few things you should consider.

 Where are you flying to?

-- Check-in on Qantas domestic flights closes 30 minutes before departure; it's recommended you check-in no later than 45 minutes prior to your flight.
+• Check-in on Qantas domestic flights closes 30 minutes before departure; it's recommended you check-in no later than 45 minutes prior to your flight.

-- Check-in on Qantas international flights closes 90 minutes before departure; it's recommended you check-in no later than two hours prior to your flight.
+• Check-in on Qantas international flights closes 90 minutes before departure; it's recommended you check-in no later than two hours prior to your flight.

 Read these helpful guidelines for when to arrive at the airport before domestic and international flights.